- Cause (someone) to believe firmly in the truth of something.

 While a few do insight selling naturally, many struggle.
-Sellers might know with great certainty that when buyers buy they’ll be better off as a result, but they just can’t get the buyers to believe it too.
+Sellers might know with great certainty that when buyers buy they’ll be better off as a result, but they just can’t get the buyers to believe it.

 What’s interesting, though, is that the sellers who are good at selling an idea and those who aren’t often both understand the idea and its importance.
 It’s just that some communicate it far better than others.

-Those that do insight selling well—whether they know it or not—satisfy the same basic criteria every time, following the same story format.
-And the great thing is this: the basic structure is simple and learnable.
+Those that do insight selling well—whether they know it or not—satisfy the same basic criteria every time and follow the same story format.
+The great thing?
+The basic structure is simple and learnable.
 We call this basic structure a Convincing Story and we outline it in detail in our new book, Insight Selling: Surprising Research on What Sales Winners Do Differently.

 The underlying structure of a Convincing Story looks like this (click here for PDF):

 Essentially, every Convincing Story should answer 3 questions:

 - What do I want them to learn?